DevSecOps-hg/100-Days-of-DevOps/100 Days of DevOps.md

 <h3>Day 11: Install and Configure Tomcat Server</h3>
 The Nautilus application development team recently finished the beta version of one of their Java-based applications, which they are planning to deploy on one of the app servers in Stratos DC.
 After an internal team meeting, they have decided to use the tomcat application server.
 Based on the requirements mentioned below complete the task:
 	a.
-Install tomcat server on App Server 1.
+Install tomcat server on App Server 3.
 	b.
-Configure it to run on port 3000.
+Configure it to run on port 8083.
 	c.
 There is a ROOT.war file on Jump host at location /tmp.

-	Deploy it on this tomcat server and make sure the webpage works directly on base URL i.e curl http://stapp01:3000
+	Deploy it on this tomcat server and make sure the webpage works directly on base URL i.e curl http://stapp03:8083

 		thor@jumphost ~$ ansible --version
 		bash: ansible: command not found
-		thor@jumphost ~$
-		thor@jumphost ~$ pip3 install ansible
+		thor@jumphost ~$ sudo pip3 install ansible

-		Defaulting to user installation because normal site-packages is not writeable Collecting ansible
+		We trust you have received the usual lecture from the local System Administrator.
+It usually boils down to these three things:

+			#1) Respect the privacy of others.
+			#2) Think before you type.
+			#3) With great power comes great responsibility.

+		[sudo] password for thor:
+		Collecting ansible
 		Downloading ansible-8.7.0-py3-none-any.whl.metadata (7.9 kB)
 		Collecting ansible-core~=2.15.7 (from ansible)